CybercentreCanada/assemblyline4_docs/docs/user_manual/assemblyline_client.md

 #### Getting a key

 To get a key of a given bucket, you simply need to pass it its ID.

     submission_details = al_client.submission("4nxrpBePQDLH427aA8m3TZ")

 #### Using search

 You can use the search engine in the client by simply passing a lucene query.

     search_res = al_client.search.submission("submission.submitter:user")

+#### Searching different buckets

+To search a different bucket simply access a different attribute.

+    search_res = al_client.search.file("type:document*")

 #### Using search iterator